ldemailly/depgraph/README.md

 * Identifies public, non-fork, non-archived repositories containing a `go.mod` file at the root.
 Also processes forks found within those accounts.
 * Uses the GitHub API to fetch repository information and `go.mod` contents (with optional filesystem caching).
 * Parses direct dependencies (module path and required version) from `go.mod` files using `golang.org/x/mod/modfile`.
+* **Cycle Detection:** Detects dependency cycles using Kahn's algorithm on the reversed graph.
+It refines the detection to identify only the nodes truly part of the cycles.
-* Generates a graph in DOT format suitable for visualization tools.
+* Generates a graph in DOT format suitable for visualization tools, **highlighting cycles**.
+* Generates a topological sort order (leaves first), **grouping cyclic dependencies** into a dedicated level.
 * Distinguishes between internal modules (non-forks, included forks) and external dependencies using node colors.
-* Provides options to exclude external dependencies and manage the API cache.
+* Provides options to exclude external dependencies, control graph layout, and manage the API cache.
-* Logs progress and warnings to stderr, keeping stdout clean for DOT output.
+* Logs progress and warnings to stderr, keeping stdout clean for DOT or topological sort output.

 ## Prerequisites